bizzkit-commerce/cms-starter-kit/README.md

 ### ProductCatalogue

 A simplified product list component, where users can filter, sort and paginate on products stored in [Bizzkit Ecommerce Search](https://docs.bizzkit.com/ecommerce-search/).
+If a search phrase in the Products field in Builder, then the search function in the component is omitted.

 [Go to source](./src/components/ProductCatalogue/index.ts)